0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/writing_and_using_native_functions_in_move.md

 ## Implementing native functions in 0L

 ### Step 1
 Start by declaring the native function in the corresponding move module.
-For example, in `language/stdlib/modules/OL/vdf.move`:
+For example, in `language/diem-framework/modules/0L/VDF.move`:
 ```
 native public fun verify(challenge: &vector<u8>, difficulty: &u64, alleged_solution: &vector<u8>): bool;
 ```
 This can be used in move code just like any other function defined in move.

 ### Step 2
-The rust implementation of the native function should be written in `language/move-vm/natives/src/filename.rs` where your function will be written in the file `filename.rs`.
+The rust implementation of the native function should be written in `language/move-vm/natives/src/<filename>.rs` where your function will be written in the file `<filename>.rs`.
 For example, see `language/move-vm/natives/src/vdf.rs` and the verify function.
 The function's inputs and output must be wrapped in a certain format to allow them to be sent between rust and move.
 Otherwise, the body of the function can be written in rust as normal.

 #### Accepting Inputs
 As seen in the example files, the inputs of the function will be `context: &impl NativeContext, ty_args: Vec<Type>, mut arguments: VecDeque<Value>`.
 Where `ty_args` will be a vector of currency type tags from move.
 For example, a native function corresponding to the move function `fun pay<LBR, GAS>()` would require `ty_args` to be a size two vector containing the currency tags for `LBR` and `GAS`.
 Similarly, `arguments` will be a vector of arguments of a type which allows interfacing between move and rust.
 These inputs can be popped from the vector and parsed as shown below.
 Once parsed, they can be used as desired normally in rust.